 Fourth international Ice Nucleation workshop (FIN) at the Aerosol Interaction and Dynamics in the Atmosphere (AIDA)

 Extending on measurements made during July, 2012 our group has participated in a comparison of instruments at the AIDA facility at the Karlsruhe Institute of Technology.
-This activity will take place from November, 2014 through March, 2015.
+These activities took place from November, 2014 through March, 2015.
 We investigated the cloud formation potential of various mineral dust species which have been linked to cloud formation during studies such as MACPEX.
 A recent article on Greenwire by Paul Voosen describes the 2012 portion of the project.

 Leibniz Institute for Tropospheric Research

-During January, 2014 group members Karin, Sarvesh and Dan conducted ice nucleation research at the Leibniz Institute’s LACIS facility (pictured above) with Frank Stratmann, Heike Wex and their group.
+During January, 2014 and February, 2015 our group members Karin, Sarvesh and Dan conducted ice nucleation research at the Leibniz Institute’s LACIS facility (pictured above) with Frank Stratmann, Heike Wex and their group.
 This study compared the performance of multiple ice nucleation chambers.
 Data will be presented during the 2014 AMS meeting in Boston.

 Two Column Aerosol Project (TCAP)

 During February and March, 2013 Beth Friedman led our group’s participation in the Department of Energy’s TCAP project on Cape Cod.
 Along with Professor Jesse Kroll’s group in MIT’s Civil and Environmental Engineering department our group determined the composition of the particles which form cloud droplets at a site which is influenced by a complex mixture of airmasses from marine, rural and marine origins.